Overview

 One of the best ways to protect against tax-related identity theft is to safeguard your SSN.
 Store your Social Security card somewhere safe (never in your car, wallet, or purse), and think twice before sharing your number, even when you're asked for it.

 • Sign up for an Identity Protection PIN (IP PIN).
-In 2021, the IRS made IP PINs available to all taxpayers who can verify their identity.
-“When a PIN, or personal identification number, is established with the IRS, it places an additional requirement on the upcoming tax filing,” explains Young.
-“It's a free tool, and it’s only good for one year from the date of issue, so it's designed to be a one-time use.”
 These six-digit codes function like a second password, so a thief couldn't submit a return on your behalf without it.
 Keep in mind that it should only be known by you and the IRS, so never share yours with anyone.

 • File your taxes early.
 A fraudster won’t be able to file taxes under your SSN if you’ve beaten them to it.

 • Choose a tax preparer carefully.
 Tax preparers handle your most personal information, so if you’re planning to work with one, it’s important to choose wisely.
-The IRS recommends checking their professional qualifications and history, and offers resources on how to do so.
+The IRS offers resources and recommends checking a tax preparer’s professional qualifications and history.

 • Keep your tax records secure.
 Shred any paper tax documents you no longer need, as well as any other forms and files that include your SSN.